martinzha28/martinzha28/README.md

 I'm a Computer Science Student studying at the University of Waterloo!

-I love exploring automation methods and understanding the end-to-end software development process.
-I hope to work with large code bases, and slowly uncover how components interact with eact other.
+Currently contributing to Shopify's API Fundamentals team, specializing in GraphQL and API development.
+Previously, I worked in developing scalable component libraries during internships at Nuralogix AI and Marsh McLennan.

-Currently I'm working a web application :hand_over_mouth: to be released when ready...
+On the side I'm working a web application :hand_over_mouth: to be released when ready...
 In the meantime I'm experimenting with AWS.

 I'm happy to connect with anyone!
 Feel free to reach out!